 During both pumpkin and apple season there is a barnyard play area, petting zoo, wagon rides, corn crib play barn, pony rides, a train, an apple launcher, and cider house tasting room.
 There is also live music and food trucks on the weekends.

-Their large corn maze is open weekends from August 28, 2021 through Halloween.
-During the evenings in October the maze becomes a haunted corn maze which is fun for older kids who love a good fright!
+Their large corn maze is open weekends from August 27, 2022 through Halloween.
+There is a cider house theme.
+During the evenings in October (and September 30th) the maze becomes a haunted corn maze which is fun for older kids who love a good fright!

-It is highly recommended you purchase your tickets in advance because capacity is limited.
+It is highly recommended you purchase your tickets in advance.

 7. Kuipers Family Farm